hello-robot/stretch_install/docs/robot_install.md

 ### Homing Error

-If using `stretch_robot_home.py` does not result in the robot being calibrated, try running the command again.
+If using `stretch_robot_home.py` does not result in the robot being homed, try running the command again.
 If this does not work, try shutting down the robot, turning off the robot with the power switch, waiting for a few seconds, and then powering it on again.
 Then, try `stretch_robot_home.py` again.

 ### ROS Launch File Fails